 Athletes wishing to compete in out-of-division or out-of-region competitions must submit online intent between the first day of the month preceding the event and 21 days prior to the first team captains meeting (where both men and women are competing in a combined series on different days, the first team captains meeting will be considered the first meeting of that series).
-Participation must be confirmed at least 16 days prior to the first team captains meeting of the competition series in question.
-Payment of entry fees for domestic events is required 14 days prior to the first team captains meeting to remain on the entry.
+Participation, and payment of fees, must be confirmed at least 16 days prior to the first team captains meeting of the competition series in question.
 Official entries will be due 24 hours prior to the first team captains meeting.